MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 You can process up to 360 documents per environment, every 60 seconds.

+### Why some characters get recognized incorrectly?

+- It can happen than some characters get confused: "0" and "O", "1" and "l", "4" and "A", etc.
+- It can happen that some characters over or close to others get recognized incorrectly: "O" over a vertical line becomes a "0", "5" over a line becomes a "$", "l_" becomes an "L", etc.
+- It can happen that some characters on document of poor quality get recognized incorrectly or not recognized at all.

+In all of the above cases, nothing can be done in AI Builder to improve the recognition.
+We recommand to improve the quality and layout of the source document to solve such issues.

+Note that the OCR technology to detect characters is constantly improved by Microsoft.

+### Can I create a model in a Solution?

+Today it's not possible to create a model in a Solution.

 ### Can I use contracts and letters in my documents processing model?

 Yes, unstructured documents like contracts and letters are supported by document processing.